BossOverlordX/Port-Scanner/README.md

 # Python TCP Port Scanner

-A simple, command-line port scanner, that can be used to detect open ports on a given IP/URL.
-Only requirement is having Python 3.x installed :D
+A simple, fast, command-line port scanner used to detect open ports on a given host using multithreading to perform scans quickly and attempting basic banner grabbing to help identify services running on open ports.
+The only requirement is Python 3.x.

 ## Features

+  -  Utilises `concurrent.futures` to scan multiple ports simultaneously.
+  -  Attempts to identify the service on open ports by grabbing and displaying service banners
   -  Accepts both IP addresses and domain names (URLs).
   -  User is able to specify a single port or a custom range of ports to scan.
   -  If no port range is specified, the first 1024 ports are scanned.